fabihabushra/DICOM-to-PNG/README.md

 # Dicom to PNG converter

-This is a tool for converting DICOM images to PNG format.
+This tool can be used for converting DICOM images to PNG format.
 DICOM (Digital Imaging and Communications in Medicine) is a standard for storing medical imaging data, and is commonly used in radiology, cardiology, and other medical fields.

 ## Requirements